Deportivo Municipal: Kit evolution

+Historical badges

 Stadium

 Deportivo Municipal has employed the use of several stadiums throughout its history.
-Some of these grounds include the Estadio Nacional, Estadio Municipal de Chorrillos, Estadio Miguel Grau, Estadio Alejandro Villanueva, Estadio Universidad San Marcos and the former Estadio San Martín de Porres.
-Most recently, the club has adopted the Estadio Iván Elías Moreno in Villa El Salvador for their home games.
+Some of these grounds include the Estadio Nacional, Estadio Miguel Grau, Estadio Alejandro Villanueva, Estadio Universidad San Marcos and the former Estadio San Martín de Porres.
+It most used stadium during its history was the Estadio Municipal de Chorrillos, which has a capacity of 15,000.
+Now, the Estadio Iván Elías Moreno located in the district of Villa El Salvador serves as the home stadium for Deportivo Municipal.
+The stadium has a capacity of 11,000 and has been regularly used to host finals of the Copa Perú.
+However, in 2025 after renovations, Deportivo Municipal moved back into the Estadio Municipal de Chorillos.